Olive and Pepper-Stuffed Pork Loin (Paleo, Whole30)

 First, we’ll create the filling.

-Microwave the potato: stab the potato 4-5 times with a fork and microwave it for 7-8 minutes, flipping it once halfway through.
+Step 1: stab the potato 4-5 times with a fork and microwave it for 7-8 minutes, flipping it once halfway through.
 Let cool.
+Peel and mash.

 No food processor?
 You can also chop everything somewhat finely by hand and stir together.

-Combine the potato and olive mixture.
-Add 1 cup of the olive mixture to the 2/3 cup potatoes along with the red wine vinegar and 1/2 teaspoon of salt.
+Step 3: In a medium mixing bowl, combine ⅔ cup of the mashed potato, 1 cup of the olive mixture, the red wine vinegar and ½ teaspoon salt.
 Stir until blended.
 Taste and add more salt if necessary.
-It might already taste a little salty at this point.
-That’s okay!
-It’ll get spread thin in the pork loin, diffusing the saltiness.
+It might already taste really salty and that’s okay!
+It’ll get dispersed evenly through the pork loin.
+Set the mixture aside.
+(No food processor?
+You can also chop everything somewhat finely by hand and stir together.)

 Don’t worry if you see a lot of cuts running up and down the loin.
 They’ll be hidden when you roll it up.